Cisco Agile Metro Use Cases

 For details, see Routed PON service assurance using Provider Connectivity Assurance.

 • Business service assurance: PCA covers this use case today, enhancing the capability of service assurance in tools like CNC.
 PCA sensors are deployed at the customer endpoint, sessions created per service or per SLA are probed, and then reported back to the analytics platform monitoring it per service.
-Within the context of the Metro solution, these existing capabilities are augmented using additional network infrastructure assurance data.
+Within the context of the Agile Metro architecture, these existing capabilities are augmented using additional network infrastructure assurance data.
 The network infrastructure assurance data sources are SR-PM and additional PCA sensors.

 • SD-WAN service assurance: SD-WAN connections are overlay services that are considered as an overlay technology.
 That is, the transport for the SD-WAN connection is agnostic of the underlay network with the only requirement that the underlay network provides IP connectivity between SD-WAN endpoints.
-In Metro solution we combine data from the overlay and underlay together to enhance visibility across the service when carried over a service provider network.
+In Agile Metro we combine data from the overlay and underlay together to enhance visibility across the service when carried over a service provider network.

 The ability to combine and correlate data from overlay and underlay using PCA provides several positive outcomes: